Ashes (Celine Dion song)

-"Ashes" is a song recorded by Canadian singer Celine Dion for the soundtrack of the 2018 American superhero film Deadpool 2, which is based on the Marvel Comics character Deadpool and distributed by 20th Century Fox.
-It was written by Petey Martin, Jordan Smith, and Tedd T. and produced by Steve Mac with a remix version produced by Steve Aoki.
-It was released as the lead single for the film's soundtrack by Columbia Records on May 3, 2018, along with its music video.
-It was received positively by critics and reached number one on the US Dance Club Songs chart, becoming Dion's third number one hit on the chart, after "Misled" (July 1994) and "Taking Chances" (February 2008).
+"Ashes" is a song recorded by Canadian singer Celine Dion for the soundtrack of the 2018 American superhero film Deadpool 2, based on the Marvel Comics character Deadpool and distributed by 20th Century Fox.
+It was written by Petey Martin, Jordan Smith and Tedd T., and produced by Steve Mac, with a remix version by Steve Aoki.
+Released as the lead single from the film's soundtrack by Columbia Records on May 3, 2018, the track was accompanied by its music video.
+"Ashes" received positive reviews from critics and became a commercial success, reaching number one on the US Dance Club Songs chart—Dion's third chart‑topper there after "Misled" (1994) and "Taking Chances" (2008).

-Director David Leitch wanted to create an original song for Deadpool 2 that could support the emotional core of the film, with "Ashes" being the song that was ultimately written.
-He and actor-producer Ryan Reynolds asked Dion to record the song, and she agreed to do it.
-The song is meant to balance a satire of similar songs in other films with its role as the actual emotional through-line of this one.
-Leitch also directed a music video for the song featuring Dion and Reynolds, as well as dancer Yanis Marshall also portraying Deadpool for sequences in which the character dances around a stage in high heels.
+Director David Leitch sought an original song for Deadpool 2 that could support the film's emotional core, and "Ashes" emerged from that process.
+He and actor‑producer Ryan Reynolds invited Dion to record the track, and she accepted.
+The song was crafted to balance the film's satirical tone with its role as a genuine emotional through‑line.
+Leitch also directed the music video, which features Dion, Reynolds and dancer Yanis Marshall, who appears as Deadpool in choreographed sequences performed in high heels.

-In November 2019, Billboard reported that "Ashes" has already over 64 million on-demand streams in the United States, making it Dion's sixth most streamed song in the country.
+In November 2019, Billboard reported that "Ashes" had accumulated more than 64 million on‑demand streams in the United States, making it Dion's sixth most‑streamed track in the country.

 Background

-During the development process for Deadpool 2, director David Leitch felt that retaining the personal stakes of the first film by focusing on "an existential crisis and a deeply personal cause" for Deadpool was going to be more compelling for audiences than trying to build the film around global stakes.
-As part of this, Leitch wanted to create an original song for the film that thematically represented these personal stakes and served as an emotional through-line for many of the characters in the film in the vein of "Take My Breath Away" and "My Heart Will Go On"; it plays over the film's James Bond-style opening credits.
+During the development of Deadpool 2, director David Leitch believed that maintaining the personal stakes of the first film—centering the story on "an existential crisis and a deeply personal cause" for Deadpool—would be more compelling than shifting toward global stakes.
+As part of this approach, he sought an original song that could reflect these themes and serve as an emotional through‑line for several characters, similar in spirit to "Take My Breath Away" and "My Heart Will Go On".
+"Ashes" plays over the film's James Bond‑style opening credits.